barafael/trk/README.md

 Soft dependencies are html-tidy and git, but trk works without them too.

 ### Notes and TODO items ###
-* TODO: flush to html every load?
-And just open browser on report.
 * TODO: If a commit or branch is pushed when no session is running, a new session should be opened.
 A subsequent begin should just finalize the previous session?
 * TODO: Find a way to query time sheets from certain time periods (one week, since=date, or maybe place pins...)
 * TODO: Format output - leave out commits and branches, for example